dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 - It may be easier to copy the code from a computer that connects to that network, as described later in this article.
 - You can add multiple networks and keys by adding more OMA-URI settings.
 - For iOS, use Apple Configurator on a Mac station to set up the profile.
 - PSK requires a string of 64 hexadecimal digits, or a passphrase of 8 to 63 printable ASCII characters.
-Some characters, such as asterisk ( * ), are not supported.
+Some characters, such as asterisk ( * ), aren't supported.

 ## Create a custom profile
 You can create a custom profile with a pre-shared key for Android, Windows, or an EAP-based Wi-Fi profile.
 To create the profile using the Azure portal, see [Create custom device settings](custom-settings-configure.md).
 When you create the device profile, choose **Custom** for your device platform.
 Don't select the Wi-Fi profile.
 When you choose custom, be sure to: